donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/best_practices.md

 With the longer job, your whole computation task will also be done faster given the fact that whenever a resource is allocated for you, you can utilise it longer to make more computations.

-A trade-off of this approach is that if a job fails, more computational time is wasted.
+A trade-off of this approach is that if a job fails, more computing time is wasted.
 Nevertheless, this can be overcome with a good bookeeping in such that results from the finished computations in a job is preserved, and the finished computations do not need to be re-run.

 ## Utilise local drive on compute node